 - The burden of reference checking on employers - As previously highlighted, reference checking is often left to an individual with little or no experience in recruitment.
 Aside from the risks this poses in terms of consistency and discrimination, it can also have a significant impact on the performance and resources of a team who could otherwise be conducting revenue generating work.

 The survey also revealed a number of alarming statistics, including:

 - 71% of candidates admitted to exploiting flaws in the reference checking process

 - 29% of those who had been referees were asked inappropriate questions about the candidate

 - 84% of candidates had applied for two or more jobs in the previous year alone

-Complete your details below to get instant access to the full twelve-page report
+Complete your details to get instant access to the full twelve-page report

 Advancements in technology and data collection in recent years mean that good-quality data has become the minimum requirement for business processes.
 The findings uncovered in the Australia-wide sample survey demonstrate the real need for improved efficiency in recruiting to avoid candidate fraud, hiring based on inaccurate data and ultimately, money wasted on critical stages of the hiring period.